-Finally, we consider the differential complex~\eqref{eqTopRowStrange} for $k=n+1$.
+\textbf{Case 2.} Now we study the differential complex~\eqref{eqTopRowStrange} for $k=n+1$.
 Since $Z$ has dimension $n-2$, we can drop this space from the second position at all relative cohomology groups.
 Therefore the degree $n+1$ part of~\eqref{eqTopRowStrange} takes the form

 Since $\overline{U}_{x_F}$ is an $(n+1)$-ball, this sequence writes as